SPAIN: AN INTRODUCTION TO ITS HISTORY, CULTURE AND SOCIETY - 2022/3

 Thus, the summative assessment for this module consists of:

-- Two hour exam.
+- Four-hour exam.
 Students answer eight questions, in Spanish, on various topics covered in the module.
 Assesses ability to write accurate and appropriate Spanish, demonstrate knowledge and understanding of topics covered,

 Formative assessment and feedback